- -30- then and now (8/22/18)2

 The drive-in restaurant opened July 8, 1940 in Cape Girardeau.
+The photo was taken by G.D.
+Fronabarger.
 Our librarian, Sharon Sanders, found this information in the Southeast Missourian archive that was published July 9, 1940:

 New Establishment Has Fine Opening